emard/wifi_jtag/README.md

 TRST and SRST are reset signals usually used for ARM debugging.
 Most FPGA don't need them.
 LED may be left unconnected too.
+WIFI-JTAG board can be directly powered from JTAG connector.

 Avoid using GPIO0, GPIO2, GPIO15 for JTAG signals, as those pins need to be at some defalut state at power on for ESP8266 to boot firmware.
 Use ESP-12 as it has has plenty of GPIO.